 Just like with humans, dogs can get headaches for a variety of different reasons.
 The most common cause involves physical trauma to the head or neck.
 This can occur as the result of someone hitting the dog, a fall, a fight with another dog, or even being struck by a car.
 In short, anything that causes trauma can result in a headache.
 In addition to physical trauma, headaches can also occur as a result of illness.
 Like people, some dogs have a tendency to experience headaches more frequently than others.
 For owners of these dogs, it is a good idea to learn how to help pets when they are in pain.

 Unfortunately, it is possible for dogs to start getting headaches because of tumors.
 The tumors may or may not be cancerous.
 However, they can cause severe pain if they start pressing on the nerves or blood vessels of the brain.
 Problems can also stem from pressure on the brain itself.
 Last but certainly not least, the headaches may be occurring as a result of some type of neurological problem that your dog is experiencing.
 A headache is just one symptom that can result from these types of issues.
-Other symptoms include walking in circles, pressing the head against a hard object, or lashing out uncharacteristically.
+Other symptoms include a dog walking in circles, pressing their head against a hard object, or lashing out uncharacteristically.

 Can Feeding the Wrong Food Cause Headaches?

 If you or someone close to you gets migraines, you probably already know that eating certain foods can trigger an episode.
 Is the same thing true when it comes to your dog?
 It really should come as no surprise that some dogs seem to experience an uptick in headaches when they eat certain foods.
 This is especially true if your dog is allergic to some of the foods that you’re feeding.
 It can be difficult to pin down, but the best rule of thumb is to closely monitor your dog whenever she experiences the signs of a migraine.
 Keep a written list of everything that she has eaten so that you can go back and look over that list.
 Over time, you might start to notice that there are certain foods that have been fed within the last 24 hours that seem to be associated with headaches.
 Eliminating those foods one at a time may reduce the number of episodes she experiences.
 If you’re really fortunate, it might even eliminate them altogether.
-Learning how to feed your dog a healthy diet and adjust it to her specific needs is one of the most important aspects of pet ownership.
+Learning how to feed your dog a healthy diet comprised of the best dog food and adjust it to her specific needs is one of the most important aspects of pet ownership.

 Is a Migraine Just a Bad Headache?